jackaudio/jackaudio.github.com/applications/index.md

     made between JACK and/or ALSA clients.
 It is also capable of running in the background, restoring connections while clients and ports appear.
   * [**ALSA Patch Bay**](http://pkl.net/~node/software/alsa-patch-bay)
+    is a graphical patch bay for the ALSA sequencer API and the JACK audio API.
+It can use FLTK or GTKmm for the interface and take advantage LASH session management.
   * [**gjacktransport**](http://gjacktransport.sourceforge.net/)
     is a standalone application that provides access to the JACK transport mechanism via a dynamic graphical slider.